Q1 2026 New Car Insights

 Action:

-- Price to market daily, especially sub‑$25K units.
-This price band is most competitive and most shopped.
+- Price to market from day one, especially on sub‑$25K units.

 4) Average Trade-In Equity